Schellenberg3/DISL_End_to_End_Learning/README.md

 In the NN's directory `model_summary.txt` records the results from the testing episodes.
 Snapshots of the models MSE over the course of training are saved in `train_performance.csv`

+An already trained network may be loaded in for additional training epochs.

 #### Evaluate